 One of my favorite Mexican dishes is Enchiladas.
 One of my previous mother-in-laws taught me how to make them back in the 80’s and I have since changed the recipe up a little bit.
-One of the big differences that I see between her recipe and others made similar is that she used corn tortillas as opposed to flour tortillas.
-I’m not a big fan of the flour ones.
-In addition, she would fry the tortilla before putting together.
-She also layered them using a pie plate to bake them in.
-She would layer a tortilla, meat mixture, tortilla, meat mixture and then back.
-After which she would add a fried egg and lettuce before serving.
+One of the biggest differences between her recipe and others made similar is that she used corn tortillas as opposed to flour tortillas.
+She also layered them in a pie plate layering with a tortilla, meat mixture, tortilla, meat mixture and tortilla.
+After baking, she would add a fried egg and lettuce before serving.
 I never understood why she added an egg and I never asked.
-I just didn’t want mine served that one.
+I just didn’t want mine served with one.

 Fry each tortilla in about 1/2 inch of cooking oil for about 10-15 seconds on each side.
 Place on paper towels to drain.

 Brown hamburger meat, drain excess grease.
 Add a can of enchilada sauce.

 Add 1/2 cup of shredded cheddar cheese, Mix well.

 Spoon a portion of mixture into each corn tortilla, roll up and place in pan seam side down.